vavramusser/vavramusser.github.io/_pages/r-spatial.md

 ---
 ### Project FAQs

-**Why are these notebooks written in Jupyter Notebooks rather than R Markdown?**
+**Why is everything written in Jupyter Notebooks rather than R Markdown?**
 This project was started while I was a postdoctoral scholar with the University of Minnesota and the NSF I-GUIDE project and the notebooks were specifically developed to be used and shared witin the I-GUDE platform.
 The I-GUIDE platform supports the Jupyter Notebook framework which is why I wrote the notebooks in Jupyter rather than R Markdown.
 I may write and make available R Markdown versions in the future if there is interest for it.

 **Will you take a look at my code / suggest a workflow for my project / brainstorm my project with me?**